openssl/openssl/INSTALL.md

 Don't automatically load all supported ciphers and digests.

 Typically OpenSSL will make available all of its supported ciphers and digests.
-For a statically linked application this may be undesirable if small executable size is an objective.
+For a statically linked application this may be undesirable if a small executable size is an objective.
 This only affects libcrypto.
 Ciphers and digests will have to be loaded manually using `EVP_add_cipher()` and `EVP_add_digest()` if this option is used.
 This option will force a non-shared build.